You should consider the following points before entering into a retail lease:

 A disclosure statement outlines the essential elements of the lease including the rent and outgoings.
 The landlord must give you a disclosure statement at least 14 days before you sign a new lease.

 The disclosure statement will also set out the landlord’s permitted use for the premises.
 If your business is not suitable for the premises a development approval may be needed.
 You should speak to council to find out if this is required.
 If development approval is required, any lease you sign should be conditional upon the approval.

 To attract tenants, landlords often use lease incentives.
 Incentives could be in the form of a rent reduction, rent free period or a contribution to fit-out works.
 These incentives could include a payback provision, so make sure you look out for this.

 Since retail leases involve a substantial amount of investment and directly affect your business, it is always recommended to seek legal advice before entering into a lease agreement.
 Our Commercial Law team can assist you through the process including drafting the required documents.
-For more information call our Commercial Law team on 03 9743 1333 or email .
+To get further advice call our Melbourne commercial law team on 03 9743 1333, our Perth commercial law team on 08 6183 3753 or email .